 What really changed the playing field for peer-to-peer payments though was the rise of PayPal in 1999.
 For the first time it became possible for anyone to add funds to an online account and send them to a recipient—someone who might not even have an account and had only supplied their email address—without leaving their home or seeing a bank.
 The banks themselves followed with their own services but it took until 2011 for Bank of America, Capital One, JPMorgan Chase, US Bank, and Wells Fargo to come together to offer ClearXchange, a service that allows anyone with a bank account to send money to anyone with an email address.

 So the growth of peer-to-peer payment systems matters.
-It matters to students at American universities wondering how to split the pizza bill between housemates in a dorm room.
-It matters to parents who want an easy way to send money to their children, and it matters to working children who want to send funds across the world to take care of their aging parents.
+Students at American universities care as they wonder how to split the pizza bill between housemates in a dorm room.
+It matters to parents who want an easy way to send money to their children, and vice versa.
 It matters to developing countries where mobile payments have allowed even the poorest communities to skip the slow growth of banking services and be able to build financial connections with low costs and no middleman.

-And the growth of mobile and peer-to-peer payments matters to entrepreneurs who have found a great opportunity which is already changing the world and is rising in popularity in a lucrative market.
+And the growth of mobile and peer-to-peer payments matters to entrepreneurs.
 Peer-to-peer offerings come in a wide range of different ways of moving money from one person to another.

-Go back twenty years and it wouldn’t take long to count the number of methods you could use to pass money or payments from one person to another.
+Go back twenty years.
+It won’t take long to count the number of methods you could use to pass money from one to another.
 If you wanted the money to reach someone far away, you’d probably head for Western Union or Moneygram.
-If you were sending large sums to someone with a bank account, you might swallow the fees and pay for a wire transfer.
-If you were content to take the risk of loss, you might trust a check or even cash to the postal service and hope it wasn’t lost or stolen on the way.
+Back then, they didn’t have any kinds of Peer-to-peer payments.
+If you’re sending large sums to another bank account, you might pay for a wire transfer.
+Let’s say you were content to take the risk of loss.
+You might trust a check or cash to the postal service, and hope it wasn’t lost or stolen.
 For grandparents who wanted to give their grandchildren money for their birthday, the traditional was always a banknote or check wrapped in a birthday card.

 Each of those methods had flaws, and those flaws were serious.
 Western Union remains an expensive way to send money abroad or across the country.
 Although the amount of the fees varies depending on the service, it’s not unusual for the sender to have to pay as much as 7 percent of the transfer sum in fees.

 Like Western Union, wire transfers have the benefit of being relatively secure.
-The financial institutions act as middlemen ensuring the security of the transfer and guaranteeing that the sender actually has the money that they’re promising to transfer.
+The financial institutions are middlemen, ensuring security of the transfer and that the sender has the money they’re transferring.
 Though the system is getting somewhat better, the process has been difficult.
-Both sender and receiver need to own a bank account and the sender also needs to know the recipient’s account details.
-Fees as high as $30 for each transfer have meant that wires were better used for one-off, high payments such as the private sale of expensive items.
+Both sender and receiver need to own a bank account.
+The sender also needs to know the recipient’s account details.
+Fees as high as $30 per transfer mean that wires were better used for high payments.
 The fees have been considered rather high to settle small debts between friends.
 While the transfer of checks and cash can avoid those high fees, the loss of protections makes these choices fundamentally insecure, with few if any safeguards against theft, loss or fraud.

 New payment systems attempt to provide security, reduce fees and deliver greater convenience by moving money instantly through devices as common and familiar as our mobile phones.
 By using a decentralized distributed ledger, cryptographic protocols and peer-to-peer networks, mobile phones are able to record transactions across a network of computers instead of centrally, cutting out the (expensive) middleman.
 Because a mobile payment system doesn’t require the sender to know sensitive information such as account numbers and sort codes, payments can’t be replicated, and they can’t be reversed, so the recipients can be certain that they’ve received the funds they’re owed.

-The new world of peer-to-peer payments should make all payments between individuals – whether they’re sitting together or on opposite sides of the world – quicker, safer and cheaper.
+The new world of peer-to-peer payments should make all payments between individuals.
+This is whether they’re sitting together or on opposite sides of the world – quicker, safer and cheaper.

 But the range of the services is now also much broader.
 Once, people hoping to send money had a limited choice of weak options.
-Now, it seems, we are all spoiled with so many choices among multiple options, each with its own weaknesses and strengths.
+Now we’re spoiled with so many choices among multiple options, each with its own weaknesses and strengths.
 In this chapter, we’re going to look at the most important of those options, explore how they work and explain the differences between them.